Club: FK Austria Wien | Opening: 1982 | Capacity: 17,500

 The Generali Arena is located in an area which is a mix of houses, apartment flats, office buildings, parks, and other sports facilities.
 You will be able to find the odd café or fast food outlet close to the stadium, but the options pale in comparison of what can be found in Vienna’s centre.

-The are no hotels in the immediate vicinity of the Generali Arena, with the closest options being a 20-minute walk away near metro Reumannplatz or further south near Laaer Berg Kurpark.
+The are no hotels in the immediate vicinity of the Generali Arena, though various apartment rentals.
+The closest hotels are a 20-minute walk away near metro Reumannplatz or further south near Laaer Berg Kurpark.

-Tickets can also be purchased at the ticket windows of Ernst Happel Stadion on the day of the match.
+Tickets can also be purchased at the ticket windows of the stadium on the day of the match.

 Relevant Internet links